yfletberliac/Project_Deep_Speech/README.md

 **install-deepspeech-torch.sh** is a step by step walkthrough to install the required componants for training the deepspeech.torch model from Sean Naren (https://github.com/SeanNaren/deepspeech.torch)

-**A first run** (2 CNN, 7 RNN with ) has been performed on a 50 minutes speech dataset with the folowwing error rates:
+**A first run** on an AWS EC2 g2.8xlarge (2 CNNs, 7 RNNs with 1760 units) has been performed on a 50 minutes speech dataset with the folowwing error rates:
 - Average WER = 3
 - Average CER = 1.10